 What is the architecture of Mapbox?

-MBTiles is the backbone for storing tilesets.
-Mapbox’s four types of maps are its Streets, Terrain, Traffic, and Satellite maps.
+MBTiles are the backbone for storing tilesets.
+Mapbox’s four types of maps are Streets, Terrain, Traffic, and Satellite maps.

 Mapbox Studio is an interface that assists you in customizing your own map styles that you can export to tilesets.